Ardha Navasana (Half Boat Pose)

 Conclusion:

-This is challenging at first but with regular practice, it can be assumed very effortlessly.
-In the beginning, you can hold this pose for just a few seconds but eventually, you will be able to maintain it for more than a minute.
+Half Boat Pose (Ardha Navasana) is challenging at first but with regular practice, it can be assumed very effortlessly.
+Initially, you can only remain in this position for a few seconds, but with practice, you will be able to hold it for up to a minute.
 A strong back attained through this pose will be very helpful in performing more challenging asanas very comfortably.

 Q1.
-Why can’t I straighten my legs in a boat pose?
+Why can’t I straighten my legs in a Half boat pose?

 Ans: If you do not have enough flexibility in your hamstrings and strength in your quadriceps it will be difficult to straighten your legs during the pose.This is likely to happen in the beginning but with continues practice you will gain strength in muscles and will be able to straighten your legs in the pose.

 Q2.
-How long should you hold a boat pose?
+How long should you hold a Half boat pose?

 Ans: Initially, you can hold the pose for about 30 seconds and then increase the duration up to one minute.
 For the maximum benefit out of the pose be careful to breathe normally during the pose and not hold your breath, it is a common mistake beginners do.

 Q3.
-Why do I shake in the boat pose?
+Why do I shake in the Half boat pose?

 You may also like: